Dance Styles

 Disco dance is a style of dance highly dependant on disco music.
 Disco

-music consists of strong, rising vocals over a steady beat and bass line.
+music consists of strong, rising vocals over a steady beat and bass

-the release of the blockbuster film "Saturday Night Fever."
+peak with the release of the blockbuster film "Saturday Night Fever."

 Latin dances such as the samba, cha cha cha, and tango inspired many of

 the popular disco moves.
-One of the pioneers of disco dance was Tom Moulton,
+One of the pioneers of disco dance was Tom

 Flamenco